pchemguy/spec-kit/templates/capabilities/capabilities.md

         - each capability belongs to exactly one Capability Model class;
         - no capability mixes class semantics;
     5. evaluate and promote NFFF Aspects according to the **NFFF Evaluation Pipeline**;
-    6. group, split, revise, or reject capability candidates to construct the final capability set, while maintaining capability signal grounding and traceability throughout refinement, ensuring that capability signal assignments:
+    6. group, split, revise, or reject capability candidates to construct the final capability set, while maintaining capability signal grounding and traceability throughout refinement, ensuring that capability signal associations:
         - are updated whenever capability candidates are revised and remain preserved throughout refinement;
         - remain semantically consistent with the current capability candidate definition and scope;
         - support traceability from every final reported capability and classification to one or more capability signals.